wayeast/twilio-chat-rs/README.md

 ## Chat project
-In which we stream audio to DG, send transcript chunks to Google, and echo what the caller says.
+In which we get Twilio to play Google TTS to a caller.

+Here, we can use either the Twiml Play verb or send encoded audio via a Twilio stream in Media messages.